-Water Heaters: There is a water heater in the Kitchen and the Ladies supplying the hot water
+Water Heaters: 1 x POU water heater in the Gents supplies the hot water to all outlets

-Expansion Vessels: The Ladies water heater has an expansion vessel
+Expansion Vessels: The water heater is fitted with an expansion vessel

 Water Softeners: N/A

 2. SUMMARY OF RECOMMENDATIONS and RISK RATING

 This Risk Assessment has been carried out in order to ascertain the possible risk of contracting Legionellosis, including Legionnaires' disease, from water systems and to identify the maintenance activities required to control or prevent the risk from Legionella, including any remedial works that may be required to improve upon the findings of this assessment.